 How the Project Started

 The idea for the project was birthed from these four partners working together to host two gatherings in Peterborough and London to discuss and help inform future dialogue on next steps for Indigenous Protected and Conserved Areas (IPCAs) in Ontario.

 At the London gathering, a panel of eight youth shared their thoughts about the issues being discussed and next steps.
 They called for action.
 We must reform systems and include youth in conversations, networks and decision-making.
 The youth made recommendations, and our partners listened.

 The Youth Circle for Mother Earth project is led by a Coordinating Circle of approximately 30 Indigenous and non-Indigenous youth who will determine the focus of campaigns and deliver project activities, by and for youth, with the guidance of project partners.

 Contributions from Coordinating Circle members will vary, depending on interest and availability.

 Join the Coordinating Circle

 Are you interested in being a part of a cross-cultural network of environmental leaders to share a collective responsibility to take care of the land?
 Do you believe that working with allies is key to making a formidable and positive change in the world?
 Are you a youth who resides in or attends school in Ontario?
-Please consider nominating yourself or another young leader to join this network.
+Please consider submitting an application or nominating another young leader to join this network.

-Nominations are now open for youth ages 15–25 to be part of the Coordinating Circle.
-To self-nominate or nominate a young person, please click the button below.
+Ongoing applications and nominations are open for youth aged 15-30 to be part of the Coordinating Circle.
+To submit an application or nominate a young person, please follow the correct link below.